 The term ‘bifurcation’ is here referring to any separation of the proceedings into multiple phases, which can in fact be three or more phases (trifurcation, etc.).

-Zuberbühler, Hofmann, Oetiker, Rohner, IBA Rules of Evidence: Commentary on the IBA Rules on the Taking of Evidence in International Arbitration (Schultess, 2010), Article 3, paragraph 83.
-The newly issued Prague Rules on the Efficient Conduct of Proceedings in International Arbitration takes a very different approach, stating in Article 4.2 that ‘[g]enerally, the arbitral tribunal and the parties are encouraged to avoid any form of document production, including e-discovery’, subject to some exceptions.
+Zuberbühler, Hofmann, Oetiker and Rohner, IBA Rules of Evidence: Commentary on the IBA Rules on the Taking of Evidence in International Arbitration, Schultess (2010), Article 3, Paragraph 83.
+The newly issued Prague Rules on the Efficient Conduct of Proceedings in International Arbitration (the Prague Rules) take a very different approach, stating in Article 4.2 that ‘[g]enerally, the arbitral tribunal and the parties are encouraged to avoid any form of document production, including e-discovery’, subject to some exceptions.
 In construction arbitrations, where access to the opposing party’s project records is essential, the use of the Prague Rules might therefore be inappropriate, or at least require some adjustments.
 However, the ‘proactive’ approach to case management by the arbitral tribunal advocated for in the Prague Rules could be very well suited to other procedural aspects in a construction arbitration, such as the tribunal’s active involvement in fact-finding described in Article 2.4 of the Prague Rules.

 See Article 10 ICC Rules.

-See Article 28 ICC Rules, Article 26 Swiss Rules, Article 25 LCIA Rules, Article 26 UNCITRAL Arbitration Rules, Article 37 SCC Rules.
+See Article 28 ICC Rules, Article 29 Swiss Rules, Article 25 LCIA Rules, Article 26 UNCITRAL Arbitration Rules and Article 37 SCC Rules.

 Some arbitration rules require that the arbitral tribunal announce the close of the proceedings once the evidence-taking phase is complete.
 See, e.g., Article 27 ICC Rules.